 Richard Murray is an instructor for the Adirondack Mountain Club’s Winter Mountaineering School, and a graduate of both the AMC’s Mountain Leadership School and the School for International Expedition Training.

-Please note: If your schedule doesn’t permit you to participate in the ADK’s Winter Mountaineering School, don’t despair!
-Our AMC Chapters offer a wide range of winter activities & programs.
+Please note: If your schedule doesn’t permit you to particpate in the ADK’s Winter Mountaineering School, don’t despair!
+Many of our AMC Chapters offer activities & programs focused on winter hiking & mountaineering skills.
 Please visit the AMC’s Activities Database to explore additional options.